tombensve/APS/README.md

 Where dependencies dir contains all dependency jars, and budlesdir contains all bundles to deploy.

+I was contacted by someone who had seen this repo and asked about APSRuntime as used in unit tests to deploy and run services.
+Since APSRuntime is a bit bound to APS I decided to break it out into a separate repo that has no dependencies on APS: [OSGishTestRunner](https://github.com/tombensve/OSGishTestRunner).

 (TODO: Add usage examples)

 Lots of fun ideas, too little time ...